Experimental Realization of Device-Independent Quantum Randomness Expansion

-Randomness is a fundamental element of nature and ubiquitous in human activities.
-The essence of recent works on the experimental realization of device-independent quantum random number generation (DIQRNG)~\cite{pironio2010,liu2018device,bierhorst2018experimentally,Zhang2018Low} is that the loophole-free violation of a Bell inequality~\cite{Bell, Hensen_Loophole_2015,Shalm15,Giustina15,Rosenfeld17,LiPRL2018} certifies the inherent quantum coherence as the source of randomness, and the rigorous security analysis makes it possible to design experiments secure against general attacks even under the extreme condition that the experimental devices themselves are not trusted~\cite{Ma2016QRNG,Acin_Certified_2016,RevModPhys.89.015004}.
-The random bits certified in these experiments are at the highest level of security among its kind being unpredictable to any strategies based on quantum or classical physics.
-Nonetheless, more randomness is consumed than the certified ~\cite{pironio2010,liu2018device,Zhang2018Low,bierhorst2018experimentally}, making them less usable technologically.
-Randomness expansion, which turns a short string of random bits into a longer one, is a quantum mechanism without classical counterpart.
-Here we present an experimental realization of device-independent quantum randomness expansion (DIQRE)~\cite{colbeck2011private}, which sets a solid base for DI randomness in realistic applications.
-The realization of DIQRE has remained an outstanding challenge as it poses even stricter requirements than the loophole-free violation of Bell inequalities and device-independent quantum random number generation.
+The realization of device-independent quantum randomness expansion (DIQRE) has remained an outstanding challenge as it poses even stricter requirements than the loophole-free violation of Bell inequalities and DIQRNG.
+In fact, the latter two tasks are prerequisites for randomness expansion.
+Besides, DIQRE requires a highly biased input probability distribution~\cite{Vazirani12,Miller14}, which causes larger statistical fluctuations and takes more statistics for successful certification.
+Consequently, it is experimentally more demanding to realise DIQRE in a reasonable time.
+For instance, higher detection efficiency, higher visibility, and a more robust system behavior are required.
 While entangled atomic systems~\cite{Hensen_Loophole_2015, Rosenfeld17} promise a large violation of Bell inequality, these systems are currently constrained by low event rates, making it hard to obtain decent experimental statistics within a reasonable time frame.
 Entangled photonic systems~\cite{Shalm15, Giustina15,LiPRL2018,Liu_High_2018,bierhorst2018experimentally,liu2018device,Zhang2018Low} on the other hand exhibit a relatively small violation of Bell inequality, but can be operated at very high event rates, thus providing an opportunity to achieve randomness expansion.
-We present here a concrete realization of DIQRE taking advantage of two recent advancements.
-One is the development of cutting-edge single-photon detection with near unity efficiency~\cite{Eisaman2011}, which makes entangled photons-based loophole-free Bell test experiments viable.
-The other is the development of theoretical protocols~\cite{pironio2010,Vazirani12,Miller14,coudron2014infinite,arnon2018practical,knill2018quantum,brown2018adaptive}, which allows for the efficient generation of randomness secure against quantum side information in device-independent experiments, such as the quantum probability estimation (QPE) method~\cite{knill2018quantum}.
+We present here a concrete realization of DIQRE secure against a general quantum adversary\footnote{We do not consider the memory attack in reusing the protocol~\cite{barrett2013memory}.
+For one run of the experiment the memory attacks do not play a role (the randomness remains secure provided the devices used are kept secure after the experiment).} taking advantage of two recent advancements.
+One is the development of cutting-edge single-photon detection with near unity efficiency~\cite{Eisaman2011}, which makes entangled photon-based loophole-free Bell test experiments viable.
+The other is the development of theoretical protocols~\cite{pironio2010,Vazirani12,Miller14,coudron2014infinite,arnon2018practical,knill2018quantum,brown2019framework}, which allows for the efficient generation of randomness secure against quantum side information in device-independent experiments, such as the quantum probability estimation (QPE) method~\cite{knill2018quantum}.
 Below we briefly describe the spot-checking QPE method and our procedure to apply it to realize DIQRE.